Argentine nationality law: Contemporary times

-Acquisition of nationality
+Acquisition and loss of nationality

+Entitlement by birth or descent

 Any person born in Argentine territory acquires Argentine nationality at birth.
 A notable exception to this rule is for children of persons in the service of a foreign government, such as foreign diplomats.
 This rule can be also applied to people born in the Falkland Islands, a disputed territory between Argentina and the United Kingdom.

 Argentine nationality law follows jus sanguinis; any person over 18 with at least one Argentine parent can opt for Argentine citizenship, and needs only to establish their parentage in front of a federal judge.
 For a minor child born outside the country, the Argentine parent must present the child's birth certificate before the local Argentine embassy.